Evel Knievel: Motorcycle helmet safety

 Knievel was a proponent of motorcycle helmet safety.
 He constantly encouraged his fans to wear motorcycle helmets.
 The Bell Star helmet he used in the Caesars Palace jump is credited for having saved Knievel's life after he fell off the motorcycle and struck his head on the ground.
 (Following the Caesars Palace crash, each of Knievel's full-face helmets bore the slogan, "Color Me Lucky.")
-As an ardent supporter of helmet use, Knievel once offered a cash reward for anyone who witnessed him stunting on a motorcycle without a helmet.
+Knievel once offered a cash reward for anyone who witnessed him stunting on a motorcycle without a helmet.

 In 1987, Knievel supported a mandatory helmet bill in the State of California.
 During the Assembly Transportation Committee meeting, Knievel was introduced as "the best walking commercial for a helmet law."
 Evel claimed the main reason he was still alive and walking was that he wore a helmet.

 Marketing image

 Knievel sought to make more money from his image.
 He was no longer satisfied with just receiving free motorcycles to jump with.
 Knievel wanted to be paid to use and promote a company's brand of motorcycles.
-After Triumph, the motorcycle company he had been jumping with, refused to meet his demands, Knievel started to propose the idea to other manufacturers.
-American Eagle Motorcycles was the first company to sign Knievel to an endorsement deal.
-At approximately the same time, Fanfare Films started production on the George Hamilton biopic.
-Two other films about Knievel, a television pilot made in 1974 starring Sam Elliott, and a made-for-TV film in 2004 starring George Eads, were also produced.
+After Triumph, the British motorcycle brand he had been jumping with, refused to meet his demands (it was part of the bankrupt BSA group that was merged with Norton in 1972), Knievel started to propose the idea to other manufacturers.
+American Eagle Motorcycles, the brand under which Italian Laverda machines were sold in the US, was the first company to sign Knievel to an endorsement deal.
+Knievel then used the new lightweight racing motorcycle Harley-Davidson XR-750 from December 1970 until his final jump in January 1977.

+At approximately the same time, Fanfare Films started production on the George Hamilton biopic (Evel Knievel (1971 film)).
+Two other films about Knievel, a television pilot made in 1974 starring Sam Elliott, and a made-for-TV film in 2004 starring George Eads, were produced in later years.
 In 1974, Knievel and Amherst Records released at the Sound City Studios the self-titled album Evel Knievel, which included a press conference, an anti-drug talk for his young fans, and four other tracks.

+In 1972, Knievel appeared in the motorcycle safety film 'Not So Easy', together with Easy Rider Peter Fonda.

 Knievel kept up his pursuit of the United States government to allow him to jump the Grand Canyon.
 To push his case, he hired famed San Francisco defense attorney Melvin Belli to fight the legal battle for obtaining government permission.
 ABC's Wide World of Sports started showing Knievel's jumps on television regularly.
 His popularity, especially with young boys, was ever-increasing.
 He became a hero to a generation of young boys.
 A. J. Foyt made Knievel part of his pit crew for the Indianapolis 500 in 1970.
 Evel Knievel's huge fame caused him to start traveling with bodyguards, who became life-long friends.